HD60Hz/squad-lab1-store/README.md

 Re-listing the inventory will prove that the chosen product is removed

+Result:
 <pre>
     name      price    quantity
 --  ------  -------  ----------
  0  mouse        40          10
 </pre>

-Notice that the id 0 is still present because the inventory has been reindexed (id = index for simplicity)
+Notice that the id 0 is still present because the inventory has been **reindexed** (id = index for simplicity)

 * **Modify product**
 ```python